IFM-molecular-simulation-group/HierGO/README.md

 | --decorate\_edges\_first | None | Decorate defect edges before the basal plane | N/A |
 | --bunching | A positive number or zero plus a positive number | The first number indicates the index of the atom.
 The second number indicates the diameter of circle in Angstroms that where the oxygen is going to be decorated. | --bunching 309 10 |
 | --exclude\_tile\_edges| None | Exclude tile edges in the decoration process | N/A |

+*Warnings:*
-### Warning: 1.
-If multiple tiles need to be stitched together, this code needs to run even if the percentage of oxygen in a given tile is zero.
+1. If multiple tiles need to be stitched together, this code needs to run even if the percentage of oxygen in a given tile is zero.
 This ensures that the tiles are created with the same dimensions.
-### 2. Fresh or aged must be specified in the options.
+2. Fresh or aged must be specified in the options.
 Otherwise, no oxygen will be added.
-### 3. The code may fail when adding higher amount of oxygen (such as 40%).
+3. The code may fail when adding higher amount of oxygen (such as 40%).
 Please try a few times.
-### 4. For the bunching option, the code cannot produce the correct result when the diameter is too small.
+4. For the bunching option, the code cannot produce the correct result when the diameter is too small.
 Please choose a larger diameter.

 ## Step 4: Stitch
 `python3 ../Scripts/stich.py`